Peridoto. La piedra del mes de Agosto.

 Simmons, R., & Ahsian, N. (2015).
 The Book of Stones, Revised Edition: Who They Are and What They Teach .
 North Atlantic Books.

 Hall, J. (2006).
-The Crystal Bible: Definitive Guide to Crystals - Features of Over 200 Crystals .
+The Crystal Bible: The Ultimate Guide to Crystals - Characteristics of Over 200 Crystals .
 Gaia Books.

 Estrop, MEZ (2017).
 Mineralia Guide.
 The power of Minerals .